People

 • B Ltd v L Ltd (2022) – James was led by Graeme Sampson in this complex and high-value adjudication in which the parties were disputing over £10m in the final account on a major central London construction project.
 Graeme and James acted for the sub-contractor and their submissions on an interesting point of estoppel were important in securing an award for their client.

 • Hirst & Anor v Dunbar & Ors [2022] EWHC 41 (TCC) – acting as sole counsel pre-trial and then led junior from trial preparation for a building company on a long-running claim for unpaid fees in a dispute involving limitation, disputed ownership of land, existence of a contract and value of works.
 The case involved amongst other things, the application of implied payment terms and a review of the authorities in the area.
+The case is cited in Chapter 32 of Chitty on Contracts (35th edn) in relation to the accrual of the cause of action under a contract for work and services.

 Recent Cases